gasolin/saihubot/README.md

 # Saihubot [![NPM version][npm-image]][npm-url]
-Framework to build message/chat bots in the **Browser**, you can add new bot skills and extend its cability via Javascript addons.
+Framework to build message/chat bots in the **Browser**, you can add new skills to bot via new skills to bot via plugins and extend its ability via addons.
+All in javascript.

 Saihubot's API is very similar to [hubot](https://github.com/github/hubot/)'s API, so developer who have learned hubot-plugins could learn saihu-plugins very quickly.